ErikBjare/gptme/README.md

 - 🤖 Long-running agents and advanced agent architectures
 - 💻 "Computer use" as hyped by [Anthropic][anthropic-computer-use] (see [#216](https://github.com/ErikBjare/gptme/issues/216))
 - 🏆 Advanced evals for testing frontier capabilities

-### 🛠 Use Cases

-- 🖥 **Development:** Write and run code faster with AI assistance.
-- 🎯 **Shell Expert:** Get the right command using natural language (no more memorizing flags!).
-- 📊 **Data Analysis:** Process and analyze data directly in your terminal.
-- 🎓 **Interactive Learning:** Experiment with new technologies or codebases hands-on.
-- 🤖 **Agents & Tools:** Experiment with agents & tools in a local environment.

 ## 🚀 Getting Started